hphelion/documentation/hz.gettingstarted.md

 3. Remote: For this rule, you must specify the source of allowed traffic in either the form of an IP address block (CIDR) or through a security group.

-####Default Security Group Rules####
+####Default security group####
-1. Click "Access & Security" in the left-hand bar under "Project" and "Manage Compute" to begin.
+1. Click "Access & Security" in the left-hand bar under "Manage Compute" and "Project" to begin.

 <img src="media/Accesssecurity1.png" width="580" alt="" />

 2. A default security group is already set up.
 To display the default rules, click the "Edit Rules" button next to "default" on the "Security Groups" page.
-The default security group rules have "Ether Types" IPv4 and IPv6 set up for "Ingress" (Incoming) and "Egress" (Outbound) directions. **It may be easiest to add any new security group rules to the default so you do not have to recreate ingress and egress directions.**
+The default security group rules have "Ether Types" IPv4 and IPv6 set up for "Ingress" (Incoming) and "Egress" (Outbound) directions. **Note**: It may be easiest to add any new security group rules to the default group so you do not have to recreate ingress and egress directions.

 <img src="media/Accesssecuritydefaultsecuritygrouprulesimage2" width="580" alt="" />